worksakshi/Ecommerce-Sales-Analysis-PowerBI-Dashboard/README BI.md

 ---

 ## **Objective**
-Create an interactive, user-friendly dashboard for XGRIP, a company specializing in mobile phone accessories.
-The dashboard integrates multi-source data, standardizes currencies, and provides detailed insights into sales, profits, product performance, and returns.
-It aims to streamline data analysis, helping stakeholders make informed business decisions.
+Design a scalable, interactive dashboard for an e-commerce business to monitor sales, payment insights, and product performance across countries and time periods.
+The dashboard is built on a robust data model and supports strategic decision-making by offering insights into revenue trends, payment behaviors, and regional performance.
 ---

 ## **Action**

 ### **Key Features**
-- **Data Integration:** Unified data from PostgreSQL, MySQL, Excel, CSV, and PDF formats.
-- **Currency Standardization:** Converted diverse currencies to USD for consistency across regions.
-- **Profitability Analysis:** Incorporated COGS, discounts, and quantities for accurate profit metrics.
-- **Interactive Dashboards:** Added slicers, custom panes, and drillthrough buttons for in-depth analysis.
-- **Scheduled Data Refresh:** Enabled seamless updates through Power BI Gateway.
-- **Advanced DAX Calculations:** Created KPIs for revenue, profit margin, and YoY sales growth.
-- **Row-Level Security (RLS):** Secured sensitive data based on user roles.
+- **Central Fact Table**: factEcommerce contains core transactional data like sales, orders, dates, country, product, and payment details.
+- **Dimensional Tables**: Linked dimension tables (e.g., dimProducts, dimCountry, dimPayment Method, and Calendar) support flexible filtering and drill-down.
+- **Interactive Dashboards**: Users can explore KPIs with slicers by product, continent, payment method, and time.
+- **Custom Visualizations**: Used maps, bar charts, and card visuals to highlight sales by country, category, and time.
+- **Dynamic DAX Measures**: Calculated revenue, total orders, average order value, and monthly trends.
+- **Image Integration**: Displayed product and country flag images directly within the dashboard using image URLs from external CSV files.

 ### **Technology Stack**
 - **Data Sources:** PostgreSQL, MySQL, Excel, CSV, PDF.